austin-crime/austin-crime/README.md

 <details><summary><i>Click to expand</i></summary>

 This project analyzes crime data from the city of Austin for the years 2018 through 2021.
 The goal of the project was to develop a deeper understanding of the factors that drive crime in Austin, TX and the indicators of whether or not a particular case will be solved/cleared.
 Using exploratory visualizations and statistical analysis we investigated several indicators of clearance such as crime type, location, seasonality, and timeliness of the report.
-Ultimately, we found all of these to be important indicators of clearance and built a predictive classification model using a Naive Bayes algorthim that can predict clearance status on unseen data with an accuracy of 89% and ROC-AUC Score of .81.
+Ultimately, we found all of these to be important indicators of clearance and built a predictive classification model using a Naive Bayes algorithm that can predict clearance status on unseen data with an accuracy of 89% and ROC-AUC Score of .81.
 This accuracy outperforms the baseline by ~ 11%.

 </details>